Hacks-On/CollegeLink/README.md

 - View the list of all registered users.
 - View other users' profiles.

+### Download the APK file :

+- We are currently in progress for publishing the app on Playstore so it's not available there yet.
+- You can download and install the apk file on your _android_ device [here](https://drive.google.com/file/d/1CZK77beR0V7axYgvQXRKJVFWt5seFhs9/view?usp=sharing).

 ### How to test this application on your system :

 - First of all, make sure you have [Git](https://git-scm.com/) installed in your system.
 Open CMD and paste - `git clone https://github.com/Hacks-On/CollegeLink`.